tjarbo/discord-moodle-bot/README.md

 ## 🏆 Contributing

+Do you have a great new feature idea or just want to be part of the project ?
+Awesome!
 Every contribution is welcome!
-Do you have a great new feature idea or just want to be part of the project ?
-Awesome - get started with a look into the issues list.
-If a similar ticket doesn't exist, feel free to open a new one.
-The first step is to discuss your new idea or contribution to make sure, it follows the concept of the application.
-Afterwards, get started to code 💽!
-If you have finished you changes, create a pull request and we will review your changes!
+If you want to find out more about how to contribute to the project, please checkout our [CONTRIBUTING.md](CONTRIBUTING.md)!

 ## ⚖️ License